 Horace Greeley was born on February 3, 1811, in Amherst, New Hampshire.
 He founded The New Yorker in 1834 and became a contributing writer, supplementing his income by writing for the Whig Party.
-In 1941, he started the New York Tribune.
-Greeley founded the Liberal Republican Party in 1872 and subsequently ran for the U.S. presidency as a Liberal Republican, but died on November 29, 1872, in Pleasantville, New York, before the electoral votes were counted (and his likely defeat).
+In 1841, he started the New York Tribune.
+Greeley became a leader of the Liberal Republican Party in 1872 and subsequently ran for the U.S. presidency as a Liberal Republican, but died on November 29, 1872, in Pleasantville, New York, before the electoral votes were counted (and his likely defeat).

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!